I did not work during the 2013 calendar year—do I still need to file a federal tax return?

 Do I have to file Massachusetts Income taxes?

 NOTE: State income taxes should NOT be mailed with your Federal tax forms.
 Each state will have its own separate filing location.
-Check the state income tax form instructions for mailing address.
+Check the state income tax form instructions for correct mailing address to send the completed forms.

 Does the ISSO provide tax filing software?